 COUNCIL COMMITTEES

-Professional Practice Committee (PPC)
+Professional Practice and Development Committee (PPDC)

-There shall be a committee of the Council called the Professional Practice Committee (PPC)
+There shall be a committee of the Council called the Professional Practice and Development Committee (PPDC)

-The Council shall from time to time issue terms of reference, which shall govern the PPC.
+The Council shall from time to time issue terms of reference, which shall govern the PPDC.

-The functions of the PPC shall be set out in its terms of reference and is likely to include promoting guidance on professional practice and keeping Society Members informed of new developments and professional opportunities.
+The functions of the PPDC shall be set out in its terms of reference and is likely to include promoting guidance on professional practice and keeping Society Members informed of new developments and professional opportunities.

-PPC Chair
+PPDC Chair

-Members shall from time to time elect one Society member to be the PPC Chair, subject to election by the members of the Society, typically every three years.
+Members shall from time to time elect one Society member to be the PPDC Chair, subject to election by the members of the Society, typically every three years.

-As set out at Bye-Law 4.3, the PPC Chair shall not serve as a Trustee for longer than six years.
+As set out at Bye-Law 4.3, the PPDC Chair shall not serve as a Trustee for longer than six years.

-The role of the PPC Chair shall be to:
+The role of the PPDC Chair shall be to:

-communicate the views of the Professional Practice Committee;
+communicate the views of the Professional Practice and Development Committee;

 represent the views of members including those holding professional registration with appropriate bodies internally and externally; and